networknt/light-doc/content/en/service/oauth/service/client.md

 ### Other Authenticate Class

 When registering a client, you can specify which authenticate class will be used in the authenticate_class column.
 Your own authenticate class can be added as a plugin in the service.yml configuration file.
-In a typical organization, you might need to support vary authentication providers.
-For example, your API portal supports employee to be authenticated with SPNEGO/Kerberos SSO with AD and customers with a user table in a database.
+In a typical organization, you might need to support various authentication providers.
+For example, your API portal supports employees to be authenticated with SPNEGO/Kerberos SSO with AD and customers with a user table in a database.

 By default, we have implemented LDAP, SPNEGO/Kerberos, User table and GitHub repo for authentication and authorization.
 Other authentication method can be easily supported if there are requests from our users.

 ### Unregistered Clients

-Due to security reasons, all client must be registered before authenticated on the server.
+Due to security reasons, all clients must be registered before being authenticated on the server.
 Unregistered clients are not supported on this implementation.

 ### Client Micro Service